jwikman/DirectionsWebinar2025/README.md

 This repository was created for the Directions Webinar: Benefitting from Open Source 2025-11-25

-It contains a sample AL project that demonstrates how to use the GitHub Copilot Coding Agent with NAB AL Tools, either locally or with GitHub Copilot Coding Agent in the Cloud.
+It contains a sample AL project that demonstrates how to use the GitHub Copilot with NAB AL Tools, either locally or with GitHub Copilot Coding Agent in the Cloud.

 ## Workspace Configuration

 You can use the workspace configuration file `The Library.code-workspace` as inspiration for your own workspace configuration.

+## Using GitHub Copilot Locally

+Copy the following files from this repository to your local AL project (create the folders if they do not exist):

+- `.github\agents\BC Translator.agent.md`
+- `.github\prompts\Translate-App.prompt.md`

+After copying the files, you can start using the GitHub Copilot with NAB AL Tools locally.
+Just run the prompt above by writing `/Translate-App` in the Copilot chat in VSCode.
+You can also add additional instructions after the prompt command, like `/Translate-App please translate to French and German.`

+It should find the prompt file, switch to the BC Translator agent, and execute the translation according to instructions.

-## Setup GitHub Copilot Coding Agent
+## Using GitHub Copilot Coding Agent

 ### Configure Copilot in the Repository settings